greenelab/deep-review/sections/03_categorize.md

 become highly accurate and useful for various purposes, including within medical practice.
 However, to discover and avoid discriminatory applications it will be important to consider algorithm interpretability alongside accuracy.
 A number of properties of genomic data will make this difficult.
-First, Research samples are frequently non-representative of the general population of interest; they tend to be sicker [@doi:10.1086/512821], more male [@doi:10.1016/j.neubiorev.2010.07.002], and more European in ancestry [@doi:10.1371/journal.pbio.1001661].
-One well-known consequence of these biases in genomics is that penetrance is consistently lower in the general population than would be implied by case-control data, as reviewed in @doi:10.1086/512821.
-Moreover, genetic associations that hold in one population may not hold in other populations with different patterns of linkage disequilibrium [even when population stratification is explicitly controlled for;
+First, research samples are frequently non-representative of the general population of interest; they tend to be sicker [@doi:10.1086/512821], more male [@doi:10.1016/j.neubiorev.2010.07.002], and more European in ancestry [@doi:10.1371/journal.pbio.1001661].
+One well-known consequence of these biases in genomics is that penetrance is consistently lower in the general population than would be implied by case-control data, as reviewed in [@doi:10.1086/512821].
+Moreover, genetic associations that hold in one population may not hold in other populations with different patterns of linkage disequilibrium (even when population stratification is explicitly controlled for; [@doi:10.1038/nrg2813]).
-@doi:10.1038/nrg2813].
 As a result, many genomic findings are of limited value for people of non-European ancestry[@doi:10.1371/journal.pbio.1001661] and may lead to worse treatment outcomes for them.
-Methods have been developed for mitigating some of these problems in genomic studies [@doi:10.1086/512821;
+Methods have been developed for mitigating some of these problems in genomic studies [@doi:10.1086/512821
 @doi:10.1038/nrg2813], but it is not clear how easily they can be adapted for deep models that are designed specifically to extract subtle effects from high-dimensional data.
-For example, differences in the equipment that tended to be used for cases versus controls have led to spurious genetic findings [e.g. @doi:10.1126/science.333.6041.404-a]; in some contexts, it may not be possible to correct for all of these differences to the degree that a deep network is unable to use them.
-Moreover, the complexity of deep networks makes it difficult to determine when their predictions are likely to be based on such nominally-irrelevant features of the data [called "leakage" in other fields;
+For example, differences in the equipment that tended to be used for cases versus controls have led to spurious genetic findings (e.g. [@doi:10.1126/science.333.6041.404-a]); in some contexts, it may not be possible to correct for all of these differences to the degree that a deep network is unable to use them.
+Moreover, the complexity of deep networks makes it difficult to determine when their predictions are likely to be based on such nominally-irrelevant features of the data (called "leakage" in other fields; [@doi:10.1145/2382577.2382579]).
-@doi:10.1145/2382577.2382579].
 When we are not careful with our data and models, we may inadvertently say more about the way the data was collected than about anything of scientific or predictive value, with potentially disastrous and discriminatory consequences [@doi:10.1111/j.1740-9713.2016.00960.x].
-@doi:10.1145/2382577.2382579 discuss some ways in which these problems can be mitigated, but it remains difficult to predict when they will arise, how to diagnose them, and how to resolve them.
+[@doi:10.1145/2382577.2382579] discuss some ways in which these problems can be mitigated, but it remains difficult to predict when they will arise, how to diagnose them, and how to resolve them.